volatusveritas/projector/README.md

 `-h` or `--help` to learn more), although you can do without the `-OO -S` fragment if you wish (or use any Python options).

-I want to emphasize some special ProjectOr options:
+I would like to emphasize some special ProjectOr options:

 - `-d` or `--debug` makes ProjectOr not virtualize Python exceptions but rather raise them in the standard manner, thus displaying the stack trace.